aligamalelgaml/Team15/_docs/project.md

 ## Modeling
-We have utilized both KNN and Naive Bayes for our models.
+We have utilized both KNN and Naive Bayes for our models, which can be seen in action in [our repo](https://github.com/sbme-tutorials/sbe304-fall19-project-team15).

 ## Evaluation